 The compiler will check whether you as the programmer keep your promise.
 Any subsequent lines of code that attempt to store a value under the address of speed_of_light will generate an error message.
 For example, if your program contains the two lines the compiler will remind you of your promise not to change the value of speed_of_light.
-The const promise implies that declarations as in make no sense and are actually forbidden in the main program, as they would yield constants of eternally undefined value.
+The const promise implies that declarations as in const int speed_of_light;